jaysonfrancis/ws/optionsgreeks.md

 greek | power
 -------- | -----
-delta | underlying price sensitivity. gamma | how delta changes (non-linear) in respect to underlying. theta | expiration vega | implied volitilit rho |
+delta | price | underlying price sensitivity. or P(delta) = Expiration ITM
+gamma | how delta changes (non-linear) in respect to underlying. theta | time decay sensitivity vega | implied volatility sensitivity rho | interest rate sensitivity

 Our discussion of options pricing laid the groundwork for understanding how options are valued.
 However, what specific impact does each factor have on an option?
 For example, you know that some part of the premium erodes with each passing day, but how much?
 That’s where the  **options greeks**  come in.